nergalex/f5-aks-kic-lab/source/class8/module2/module2.rst

     :local:
     :depth: 1

-A PaaS as relying party for OpenID Connect authentication
+Secure Access as relying party for OpenID Connect authentication
 ***************************************************************
 With *NGINX Secure Access*,
 the client and NGINX Plus communicate directly with the IdP at different stages during the initial authentication event.